axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-hdfs/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-Starting with version {{% conditional-text include-if="pe" %}}5.3{{% /conditional-text %}}{{% conditional-text include-if="ose" %}}3.7{{% /conditional-text %}}, {{% param "product.abbrev" %}} can send plain-text log files to the [Hadoop Distributed File System (HDFS)](http://hadoop.apache.org/), allowing you to store your log data on a distributed, scalable file system.
+Starting with version 3.7, {{% param "product.abbrev" %}} can send plain-text log files to the [Hadoop Distributed File System (HDFS)](http://hadoop.apache.org/), allowing you to store your log data on a distributed, scalable file system.
 This is especially useful if you have huge amounts of log messages that would be difficult to store otherwise, or if you want to process your messages using Hadoop tools (for example, Apache Pig).

 For more information about the benefits of using syslog-ng as a data collection, processing, and filtering tool in a Hadoop environment, see the blog post [Filling your data lake with log messages: the syslog-ng Hadoop (HDFS) destination](https://syslog-ng.com/blog/filling-your-data-lake-with-log-messages-the-syslog-ng-hadoop-hdfs-destination/).